top of page

 Oktoberfest Lodging

 I would reserve six months or more in advance if you want to attend the main Oktoberfest in Munich (called München in German).
 Ideally, I would suggest planning a major trip like this at least a year in advance for the best results.
-I booked in February of 2023, and the cheapest hotel I could find was around $250 a night at Motel One (Europe's are nicer than America's).
+I booked in February of 2023, and the cheapest hotel I could find was around $250 a night at Motel One.
 The hotel was a 45-minute walk away from festivities or 25 minutes using public transportation.
 Walkable, but not close.
 It was a lovely stay during 2023, and we easily navigated the city from there.

 Don't believe me?
 Go look!